LiaScript/docs/README.md

                                      --{{0}}--
-There are two ways of adding links to a Markdown document, either by inlining the url directly or you can name it, as shown in listing 2, by applying the typical brackets and parenthesis notation.
+There are two ways of adding links to a Markdown document, either by inlining the url directly or you can name it, as shown in listing 2, by applying the typical brackets and parenthesis notation, the optional info is put in double quotes at the end of the url.

 1. example of an url-link -> http://goo.gl/fGXNvu